 If VO is violated under local (defined by the boundary of an atomic commitment protocol (ACP) participant) serializability,

-then autonomy (of the ACP participant) cannot be guaranteed (may be violated).
+then autonomy (of the ACP participants) cannot be maintained (should be violated) for sustaining global serializability.

 The necessity follows mathematically from the above assumptions.

-- The CO patents are about to expire, in 2014, which will put CO in the public domain.
+- The CO patents should have been expired already, meaning CO is in the public domain.

 Commitment ordering (or Commit ordering; CO) is a general concurrency control (Serializability) class of techniques that I discovered in 1990, while at Digital Equipment Corporation (DEC).
 It provides an effective general solution to the Global Serializability Problem.
 This problem in the area of transactional systems has been characterized as Open problem still in October 1991, and has been considered unsolvable also years after I publicly disclosed CO in May 1991.
 CO is also an effective general Distributed serializability technique, i.e., it allows the effective distribution of every other known concurrency control technique.
 CO is the only known general serializability method that provides global and distributed serializability without the costly distribution of concurrency control information (e.g., local precedence relations, locks, timestamps, tickets, etc.), and thus provides unbounded scalability in network size and number of database systems.
 It also provides automatic global deadlock resolution (a fact true also in the common all-SS2PL environment, but unnoticed in the research literature).
 This makes CO especially effective in highly distributed environments, e.g., as with Cloud computing.